D. J. Swearinger

-Dayarlo Jamal Swearinger Sr. (/ˈswɛərɪndʒər/ SWAIR-in-jər; born September 1, 1991) is an American football strong safety who is a free agent.
-He played college football at South Carolina and was drafted by the Houston Texans in the second round of the 2013 NFL Draft.
-He has also been a member of the Tampa Bay Buccaneers, Washington Redskins, Arizona Cardinals, Oakland Raiders, New Orleans Saints, and Indianapolis Colts.
+Dayarlo Jamal Swearinger Sr. (/ˈswɛərɪndʒər/ SWAIR-in-jər; born September 1, 1991) is an American professional football safety.
+He played college football at South Carolina and was selected by the Houston Texans in the second round of the 2013 NFL draft.
+He has also been a member of the Tampa Bay Buccaneers, Arizona Cardinals, Washington Redskins, Oakland Raiders, New Orleans Saints, Indianapolis Colts, and DC Defenders.

-Early years
+Early life

 Swearinger attended Greenwood High School in Greenwood, South Carolina, where he played alongside former South Carolina Gamecocks football college teammate Kelcy Quarles and Washington Redskins' teammate Josh Norman.
 A two-way starter for the Greenwood Eagles football team, he rushed for 400 yards and logged 68 tackles and five interceptions as a sophomore.
 He had 516 rushing yards and nine touchdowns with 93 tackles and an interception as a junior.
 As a senior, he rushed for 904 yards and 12 touchdowns and caught 20 passes for 210 yards as a wide receiver.
 In addition, he also logged 77 tackles, broke up eight passes and caused two fumbles as a strong safety.
 He was named second-team All-State selection by The State.
 He was invited to play at the Shrine Bowl Game of the Carolinas, where he had an interception.

 Also a standout in track & field, Swearinger competed in sprints, hurdles and jumps during the off-season as a junior and senior.
 At the 2009 Regional Meet, he took sixth in the 100-meter dash (10.81s), second in the 110m hurdles (14.56s) and placed first in the high jump (6-2 or 1.88m).

 Regarded as a three-star prospect, Swearinger was considered the 20th-best safety in the nation and the 14th-best prospect in the state of South Carolina by Rivals.com.
 He was also rated as a three-star prospect and the nation's 82nd-best safety according to Scout.com.
 He was considered the state's ninth-best player by SuperPrep, and was named to PrepStar's All-Atlantic Region squad.
 Swearinger originally committed to Tennessee and also had an offer from North Carolina, among others.